kadepettie/ABC-Enhancer-Gene-Prediction/comparison/README.md

   * <https://docs.google.com/spreadsheets/d/1BQBFC4PzPA8v3tA_OkSp2lU1YpO74uwmkEa2TJTt-ic/edit#gid=0>
   * See example/input/K562.ABC.Predictions.AvgHiC.chrX.ENCODE.format.txt.gz for example.

+## Configuring predictions table
+Feed in predictions to the comparison code via example/input/pred.table.txt Each row should correspond to a new predictor

+* name : Name of predictor
+* path : path to predictions
+* threshold : Score used to define significant links in prediction method (i.e for ABC, this is 0.015)

 ## Configuring predictions

-Each predictor must have a corresponding entry in the predConfig file.
+Each predictor must have a corresponding entry in the predConfig file (pred.config.txt).
 The behavior of the comparison code for this predictor depends on:

  * pred.col: must match the name of the column in the predictions file
  * agg.func: In the case that an experimentally tested element overlaps multiple predicted elements, how should the predicted elements be aggregated to the level of the tested element.